rizitis/SBKS/README.md

 ```

 With this script you can always have a second generic kernel that officially Slackware upgrade kernels will not touch it.
-We dont need it beacause Pat`s building are always fine, but just in case...
+We dont need SBKS but only if we want a second or a third... kernel in our system.
+In other words, Slackware kernels are always fine, but just in case...
 It is tested to Slackware64 15+ and Slackel

 ### NOTE: